**Updated August 2021. Original blog posted Aug 2020**

 What is a Chocolate Samosa?

 A chocolate samosa is a delicious fusion of sweet chocolate (and your favorite add-ins) with a crust of a samosa.
 Traditionally, a samosa is a savory snack made of a roti dough crust and filled with a potato pea mixture which is deep fried.

 I took the concept of a samosa, and gave it a pie crust filled with Nutella.
 Let me just say, I felt like complete bliss eating this delicious dessert!

-I did straight up Nutella for this one but who’s to say you can’t make other creations?
+I used Nutella for this one but who’s to say you can’t make other creations?
 Here are a few ideas: